BradleyChatha/jcli/README.md

 The issue here is that `source` needs to be opened in read-only mode(`r`), however `destination` needs be written in truncate/write mode(`w`).

-If we were to create a normal `@ArgBinderFunc`, we wouldn't be able to tell it the difference between the two files since we're limited in the amount of information that is passed to an arg binder.
+If we were to create a normal `@Binder`, we wouldn't be able to tell it the difference between the two files since we're limited in the amount of information that is passed to an arg binder.

 What we need is a way to specify the binding behavior on a per-argument basis.